 Many of SF's most talked about attractions are free to visit too.
 These include the Golden Gate Bridge, Lombard Street, and the Palace of Fine Arts.
 Click here for a list of my 10 favorite free attractions.

 Finally, you will find many free events in San Francisco this September.
-They include Comedy Day, the Bay Area Blues Festival, and Shakespeare in the Park.
+They include Comedy Day, and Shakespeare in the Park.
 Click here for a list of more free events this month in SF.

 If you are traveling with your kids, you will love all of the fun activities that are great for the entire family.
 You can head out to the Zoo or spend the day tinkering at the Exploratorium.